 Josh Cohen founded Polity Partners in 2017 as a consultancy to advance a sustainable and clean energy future.
 He has more than 15 years of senior leadership experience serving in the federal, state and local levels of government, including four years as Mayor of Annapolis, Maryland.

 Before starting the firm, Josh was a Senior Executive Service (SES) appointee as Deputy Administrator of the USDA Rural Utilities Service, an infrastructure lending agency that financed $5 billion in energy, broadband and water and wastewater projects annually.
-Josh also served for 12 years as an elected official, and is widely recognized for staving off municipal bankruptcy after his election as Mayor of Annapolis during the Recession in 2009.
+Josh also served for 12 years as an “honest, straightforward and responsive” elected official (The Capital), and is widely recognized for staving off municipal bankruptcy after his election as Mayor of Annapolis during the Recession in 2009.

 Areas of focus: clean energy, telecom, rural and urban development, organizational leadership